xwp/wp-mentionable/readme.txt

 == Description ==

+This plugin brings the power of @mention inside tinyMCE.
+You can choose where the autocompletion gets his information from and on which custom post type this plugin is activated on.
+You can also create custom template replacement on the front-end based on your need.

 **Development of this plugin is done [on GitHub](https://github.com/x-team/mentionable).
 Pull requests welcome.
 Please see [issues](https://github.com/x-team/mentionable/issues) reported there before going to the plugin forum.**

+== Installation ==

+1. Upload `mentionable` to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Optional : create a template called mentionable.php in your theme directory and replace the @mention content with custom template.

 == Screenshots ==